Cosopt Eye Drops

 If you have not told your doctor about any of the above, tell them before you use COSOPT.

-Tell your doctor before you have an operation that you are using COSOPT, as it may change the effects of some medicines during anesthesia.
+Tell your doctor before you have an operation that you are using COSOPT, as it may change the effects of some medicines during anaesthesia.

 Taking other medicines